Roshaniahire15/Super_Store_Sales_Dashboard/README.md

 appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity
 2. Data Analysis: Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and charts.
 3. Sales Forecasting:- Leverage Historical data and apply time series analysis to generate sales forecast for next 15 days
-4. Actionable Insights and Recommendations: End goal is to insights and actionable information that can drive strategic deci support the supermarket's goals for growth, efficiency, satisfaction.
+4. Actionable Insights and Recommendations: End goal is to insights and actionable information that can drive strategic decision support the supermarket's goals for growth, efficiency, satisfaction.

 Dashboard: